Hsieh / DeliveranceThunder and Rain

 TopSix

 The prince shoots at a hawk on a high wall.
 He kills it.
-Nothing but good fortune.
+Everything serves to further.

 Small Image